 - Vitamins also have multiple papers of varying quality, so it’s hard to draw definitive conclusions.

-We can look at communities around the world that live to a very old age with low cancer rates.
-Common factors are as more in what they don’t eat – processed foods – as what they do eat.
-They are also spiritual, have a sense of community, and low stress.
+We can look at communities around the world that live to very old age with low cancer rates.
+Common factors are as much in what they don’t eat – processed foods – as what they do eat.
+They are also spiritual, have a sense of community, and low stress levels.